 The search for the right problems worth solving is particularly critical at the earliest stages of any product innovation cycle.
 I often call this the “honeymoon stage” because this is when everything seems possible.
 But without the right focus on the right problems, nothing (but waste) is actually accomplished.

-Starting with the right problems is so critical for the search of a working business model, which was my primary reason for modifying the original Alex Osterwalder Business Model Canvas to include a Problem box in The Lean Canvas.
+Starting with the right problems is so critical for the search for a working business model, which was my primary reason for modifying the original Alex Osterwalder Business Model Canvas to include a Problem box in The Lean Canvas.

-The original business model canvas centers around a value proposition with everything else on the canvas supporting its delivery.
+The original business model canvas centers around a value proposition, with everything else on the canvas supporting its delivery.

 You can’t define a compelling value proposition without first understanding your customers and their problems.

-Note: I wanted to preserve the original canvas as much as possible which is why for every box I added, I had to remove another.
+Note: I wanted to preserve the original canvas as much as possible, which is why for every box I added, I had to remove another.
 To see how and why I picked what to replace, read this longer post: Why Lean Canvas versus Business Model Canvas.

 In my work with entrepreneurs, while I make everyone start by filling out a full Lean Canvas, I initially only focus my attention on this quadrant of the canvas:

 This is universal risk #1.
-If you get this quadrant wrong, everything else on the canvas falls apart — your solution, channels, pricing, etc. will all be wrong.
+If you get this quadrant wrong, everything else on the canvas falls apart — your solution, channels, pricing, etc., will all be wrong.

 In my diagnostic sessions with innovators, I want to understand how much of this quadrant is validated empirically versus still just a leap of faith.
-If the latter, the next order of business is first running a 5 Whys root cause analysis and then prioritize gathering empirical evidence through customer observations and/or interviews.
+If the latter, the next order of business is first running a 5 Whys root cause analysis and then prioritizing gathering empirical evidence through customer observations and/or interviews.

 The Search for Problems Worth Solving Never Ends

 The search for problems isn’t limited to just the early stages.
-As the Toyota story highlights, continuous improvement is always ongoing and it always starts with exposing the right problems worth solving.
+As the Toyota story highlights, continuous improvement is always ongoing, and it always starts with exposing the right problems worth solving.